anrancong/anrancong.github.io/_pages/publications.md

 ## **Project: Enhancing E-commerce Recommendation System** <br/>
 Jan.
 2022 – Present <br/>
 JD.com<br/>
-** Project Objective **: mprove the effectiveness of JD.com the e-commerce recommendation platform by incorporating customer preferences and segmentation, leading to increased customer engagement, higher conversion rates, and greater revenue.
+**Project objective**: Improve the effectiveness of JD.com the e-commerce recommendation platform by incorporating customer preferences and segmentation, leading to increased customer engagement, higher conversion rates, and greater revenue.
 > * Define the project scope, objectives, and timeline.
 Develop a project plan that outlines the key tasks, milestones, and resources needed to complete the project.
 Interview stakeholders to understand the existing recommendation platform.